What Do Fujifilm's Dynamic Range 200%, 400% Mean?

 Back in their DSLR days (and a few compacts, as well), Fujifilm made sensors that had dual photosites per pixel position: one gathered highlight info, one gathered shadow info.
 These were combined to make a final image.
 200% in that era meant "one stop more dynamic range," and 400% meant "two stops more dynamic range."

-The X cameras (X-Pro1, X-E2, X-T1, etc.) use more conventional sensors with a single photosite per pixel position.
-Thus, they don't perform Dynamic Range changes.
+The XF cameras use more conventional sensors with a single photosite per pixel position.
+Thus, they don't perform Dynamic Range changes using extra data.
 Instead, a setting of Dynamic Range 200% would mean that the camera underexposes by a stop, then uses in-camera processing to bring the values back into the correct exposure realm.
 Dynamic Range 400% is the same thing, but with a two-stop underexposure.

-Using Dynamic Range Auto on an X-series camera is asking for random noise propagation in your JPEG images.
-Images where the camera doesn't adjust would be as noise-free as you'd expect.
-Images where the camera boosted to the max might have visible amounts of unexpected noise in them, especially if you were shooting at a high ISO value to begin with.
-My advice is to set this to Off except when you need it and are willing to live with noise propagation, especially at higher ISO values.
+Using Dynamic Range Auto on an XF-series camera is asking for some random noise propagation in the darker portions of your JPEG images.
+Images where the camera doesn't make this adjustment would be as noise-free as you'd expect.
+Images where the camera boosted to the max might have visible amounts of unexpected noise in them, especially if you were photographing at a high ISO value to begin with.
+My advice is to set this function to Off except when you need it and are willing to live with noise propagation, especially at higher ISO values.

 All Rights Reserved — the contents of this site, including but not limited to its text, illustrations, and concepts,